 Training, Licensing, and Certification

-- Keep in mind that learning tai chi from a video or book does not ensure that you are doing the movements correctly and safely.
+- Learning tai chi or qi gong from a video or book does not ensure that you’re doing the movements correctly or safely.

 For More Information